goongoguma/Node-with-React/note.md

       User.findOne({ googleId: profile.id })
       .then((existingUser) => {
         if (existingUser) {
+          // done function has two arguemnts
+          // first argument would be error object
-          done(null, existingUser);
+          // second argument would be the user record done(null, existingUser);
         } else {
           // create a new instance